NiksheyYadav/Snapchat-clone/README.md

 # **Snapchat Clone**

-This is a Snapchat clone built using CSS, typescript, etc. It aims to replicate the core functionalities of the popular social media app, including:
+This is a Snapchat clone built using CSS, Typescript, Javascript etc. It aims to replicate the core functionalities of the popular social media app, including:

 * **User Authentication:** Secure login and signup processes.
 * **Profile Creation:** Users can create personalized profiles with photos, bio, and other details.